 March 7, 2006

-George Bright and David Anthony were two welders with the same goal: to upgrade their GTAW system.
+George Bright and David Anthony are two welders who had the same goal: to upgrade their GTAW systems.
 Learn about their experiences and gain some insight into what you need to know to upgrade from an air-cooled to a water-cooled GTAW system.